 My first few attempts came out OK, but I soon realised that I didn’t really want to paint snow-capped Alaskan peaks all the time.
 It was then that I discovered the work of Len Hend, an Australian artist who paints outback and bush scenes using the same wet-on-wet technique as that used by Bob.
 Len’s tutorials helped me to discover a passion for painting the Australian landscape, and I soon began to paint prolifically, completing at least one painting each day.

 I have now started a blog where I will showcase the best of my paintings as I complete them, along with a bit of a story behind why I chose to paint each one.
-You can view it here: Art by Rex
+You can view it here: Art by Rex.
+I’ve also started to take lessons with a local artist, Peter Delahenty, who is based in Olinda.

 Four years ago today we turned the key in the front door at our house in Wyndham Vale for the very last time, bundled Reinhardt and Zelda into the cars and made our way across the city traffic to arrive at our wonderful new home in Mount Dandenong.